mickfuzz/phd4/_posts/2022-1-13-3M-framework.md

 FROM THE ABOVE

 The MakeCode Arcade interface, like scratch has the ability to edit sprite characters.
 Unlike Scratch it is very limited in terms of what can be created.
-To This is one way to resolve the issue of the complexity of asset creation.

-Tools like MakeCode Arcade can help address issues around the scope of projects.
+The simplicity of a tool like MakeCode Arcade can help address issues around the scope of projects.
 They intentionally limit the toolset provided to its graphical interface and this simplicity can be an asset to support our students to build familiarity and fluency of use of code constructs.
 Thus the tension may still exist by be sidelined by the limits of the software.

 #### Phaser.js in a Code Playground - an authentic web game making framework